-Expanded access, which is also called compassionate use, is the use of an experimental drug outside of clinical trials to treat serious or life-threatening disease.
-It is a process that requires agreement between the patient and his or her doctor and is regulated by the FDA.
+Expanded access, which is also called compassionate use, is the use of an experimental drug outside of clinical trials to treat people with serious or life-threatening diseases.
+It is regulated by the FDA.
 If you meet certain criteria, you might be able to obtain an experimental drug through expanded access.
 To qualify, you must:

 How to Obtain a Drug through Expanded Access

 The only way to obtain a drug through expanded access is with the help of your doctor.
 He or she will need to:

 - Ask the company that is developing and testing the experimental drug if it is willing to provide it for you.
 The company may not be willing to provide the drug if it believes that doing so is against its interests or if there isn’t enough drug available.

 - Apply to the FDA, if the drug company agrees to supply the drug.
 Your doctor should refer to Expanded Access: Information for Physicians on the FDA site for complete information.

 How Your Safety Is Protected if You Obtain a Drug through Expanded Access

 Several measures help protect your safety if you are treated with a drug through expanded access:

 - An Institutional Review Board or its representative must approve the use.